Configure DMARC using cPanel

 DMARC is already enabled on your web server.
 DMARC builds on DKIM and SPF, so before implementing DMARC, be sure to implement DKIM first.

-Before starting, you will need to understand where your domain name is managed.
-If your domain name is held at a domain name supplier using their nameservers, you will need to create DMARC records in the zone record at your supplier.
+Before you configure DMARC in your domain name’s zone record, you will need to understand where your domain name is managed.
+If your domain name is held at a domain name supplier using their nameservers, you will need to configure DMARC records in your domain name’s zone record at your supplier.
 If you own the domain, but we hold it in our management portfolio, then you might only need to make amendments in cPanel which will make things easier.

 1. if in doubt, check with us where your records need modifying

-2. find your cPanel login credentials from our server information sheet
+2. find your cPanel login credentials from your server information sheet

 3. (optionally) find the login credentials for your domain name supplier

-We recommend you add a DMARC record to your domain name’s zone record which initially operating DMARC in test mode.
-Our workflow is therefore set out to accomplish this preliminary objective.
+We recommend you add a DMARC record to your domain name’s zone record which initially operates DMARC in test mode.
+Our workflow therefore is designed to accomplish this preliminary objective.

 Making adjustments to your domain name’s zone record requires exacting language and sytax.
 A missing character can cause a web site to cease functioning and disable your email.
 Nor can you test it – changes made have effect in real time.
 Be sure to copy records before overwriting “last known working” states.